swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ## Conclusion

-Congratulations!
 You have completed the guide to MLOps!

-You have learned how to improve the management and quality of machine learning projects.

-You are now able to switch from a Jupyter Notebook to production using state-of-the-art MLOps tools.

-You can go from experiment to production on the Cloud, using the best practices for ML. 🚀
+You can now move from experiments to production on the Cloud using MLOps best practices. 🚀

 ![bg right:35% w:60%](../docs/assets/images/launchpad.svg)